jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 The federal budgeting process is a sequential progression of estimates, documents, and revisions between the executive and legislative branches.
 The executive branch can only request  funds from the legislative branch to carry out an agency mission.

 This request begins with the submission of an estimated budget to OMB as part of the preparation of the annual President's Budget.
-This process is extensively detailed by OMB's policy memorandum for the [Preparation, Submission, and Execution of the Budget](https://www.whitehouse.gov/wp-content/uploads/2018/06/a11.pdf).
+This process is extensively detailed by OMB's policy memorandum for the [Preparation, Submission, and Execution of the Budget](https://www.whitehouse.gov/wp-content/uploads/2018/06/a11.pdf).[^budget]:

 When the budget is submitted to the legislative branch, both chambers of Congress undertake an extensive review and approval process.
 Ultimately, this lengthy process results in the passage of a law whereby Congress grants appropriations to the executive agencies to carry out their respective missions.
 An appropriation is the authority to incur obligations and make payments out of the Treasury for specific purposes.
-This power to appropriate lies solely with the legislative branch, known as the "power of the purse," from Article I of the U.S. Constitution.
+This power to appropriate lies solely with the legislative branch, known as the "power of the purse," from Article I of the U.S. Constitution.[^constitution]:

-Almost certainly, there is a many-month delay for government agencies receiving its new year funding, called a continuing resolution (CR).
+Almost certainly[^certainly]:, there is a many-month delay for government agencies receiving its new year funding, called a continuing resolution (CR).
 With a CR, agencies can spend only at the levels they were authorized in the previous year.
 New projects can't start.
 Many-month CRs stall contract awards and the agency's ability to start new modernization projects.

 Receiving an appropriation enables an agency to incur an obligation, which is an action that creates a legal liability or a definite commitment on the part of the government for the payment of goods and services ordered or received.
 A purchasing contract, in other words.
 The biggest complication created from this process is that it begins about 18 months before receiving the appropriation.